markziemann/SurveyEnrichmentMethods/checklist.md

 * If particular gene sets are mentioned, it is important to provide data on their statistical significance as well as the degree of enrichment.

+* If multiple analyses are performed with different gene set libraries and analytical tools, it is important to state in the results or fgure legend which tool/database were used to generate the data.

 * Report adjusted p-values.

 ## Background list